Chromia (CHR) Price Tops $0.20 on Exchanges

-Chromia (CHR) traded down 0.7% against the U.S. dollar during the one day period ending at 19:00 PM ET on February 21st.
-One Chromia token can now be purchased for approximately $0.20 or 0.00000833 BTC on exchanges.
-During the last seven days, Chromia has traded 6.9% higher against the U.S. dollar.
-Chromia has a total market capitalization of $139.83 million and $28.92 million worth of Chromia was traded on exchanges in the last day.
+Chromia (CHR) traded down 2.5% against the dollar during the one day period ending at 0:00 AM E.T. on February 21st.
+During the last week, Chromia has traded 1.8% higher against the dollar.
+Chromia has a market capitalization of $136.82 million and $29.89 million worth of Chromia was traded on exchanges in the last 24 hours.
+One Chromia token can now be bought for $0.20 or 0.00000828 BTC on popular cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.8% against the dollar and now trades at $0.0779 or 0.00000319 BTC.